Last Updated on

 The Nightshade Controversy

 The relation to nightshade is a deal breaker for many folks.
-Normally though, eggplant is not poisonous for dogs to eat in small portions.
+Normally though, eggplant is not poisonous for dogs (in small portions).